 Electronic submission of prescriptions for reimbursement

-EPS (Release 2) enables pharmacies to electronically submit patients’ prescriptions to the NHSBSA for reimbursement.
+EPS (release 2) allows pharmacies to electronically submit patients’ prescriptions to us for reimbursement.

-The information is provided to the NHSBSA using the dm+d code and contractors can make other endorsements electronically, for example to claim broken bulk or out of pocket expenses etc.
+The information is provided to us using the dm+d code and contractors can make other endorsements electronically.
+For example, to claim 'broken bulk' or 'out of pocket expenses'.

 Pharmacies still have to:

-- mark whether a prescription charge was levied, and if not notify the NHSBSA of the relevant prescription charge exemption category and whether evidence of exemption was seen.
+- mark whether a prescription charge was levied, and if not, notify us of the relevant prescription charge exemption category and whether evidence of exemption was seen

-- continue submitting any paper prescriptions (and tokens where required) to the NHSBSA on a monthly basis.
+- continue submitting any paper prescriptions (and tokens where required) to us on a monthly basis

 The FP34C submission document continues to be the official means of claiming payment and changes have been made to the form to reflect EPS (release 2).

-Paper prescriptions and prescribing/dispensing tokens, including phase 4 prescribing tokens, should continue to be submitted to the NHSBSA on a monthly basis as usual.
+Paper prescriptions and prescribing / dispensing tokens, including phase 4 prescribing tokens, should continue to be submitted to us on a monthly basis as usual.

 Guidance for endorsement